ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/MS-OXCFOLD/[MS-OXCFOLD].md

 - A short abstract describing the document.
 - An RSS subscription.
 - Published dates for each version.
-- *Protocol Revision* to indicate the type of revision and their versions
+- *Protocol Revision* to indicate the type of revision and their versions.
 - *Revision Class* to indicate whether the changes were major or minor.
 - A link to the errata when available.